UNSW-ZZSC9020/project/report/ZZSC9020_Template_GroupG.md

 ## Modelling Methods

+In this section, we present the modelling methods employed to forecast the total electricity demand in the NEM.
+Accurate forecasting of electricity demand is critical for optimising grid management and planning, ensuring reliability and efficiency in energy supply.
+Given the complexity of the factors influencing electricity consumption, multiple modelling approaches have been utilised to capture various patterns and dependencies in the data.

 # Exploratory Data Analysis

 This is where you explore your data using histograms, scatterplots, boxplots, numerical summaries, etc.